kyma-incubator/examples/personservice/README.md

     path: "/actuator/prometheus" # enpoint of spring metrics actuator
 ```

-To create this resource issue: `kubectl apply -f ServiceMonitor.yaml -n kyma-system`.
+To create this resource issue: `kubectl apply -f ServiceMonitor.yaml -n kyma-system`

 Now you can check whether it is working in Prometheus.
 To do so you need to expose prometheus on your localhost using `kubectl port-forward -n kyma-system svc/prometheus-operated 9090:9090`.
-Now you can open http://localhost:9090/targets` in a browser.
-You should fin a target like in the screenshot below:
+Now you can open http://localhost:9090/targets in a browser.
+You should find a target like in the screenshot below:

 ![Prometheus](images/prometheus1.png)

-Furthermore you can go to `http://localhost:9090/graph`and issue the following PromQl statement as a verification  `up{job="personservice-actuator"}`.
+Furthermore you can go to `http://localhost:9090/graph` and issue the following PromQl statement as a verification  `up{job="personservice-actuator"}`.
 This will should yield something along these lines:

 ![Prometheus](images/prometheus2.png)